hrogerscrispin/hrogerscrispin/README.md

 ### 💻 What I do

 I specialized in helping businesses bring their ideas to life by:
-- Designing and developing scalable APIs
+- Designing and developing scalable RESTful APIs
-- Working with relational and no relational databases and data-driven systems
+- Working with SQL and NoSQL databases and data-driven systems
 - Creating reliable and efficient code by implementing `Clean Architecture` Principles
 - Building maintainable and well-structured backend solutions following best practices